-RV sewage hose must go through multiple connection cycles both with the RV pipeline ends and the local sewage dump terminals.
+An RV sewer hose must go through multiple connection cycles with the RV pipeline ends and the local sewage dump terminals.
 Therefore the end-connectors (fittings) must be robust and fit snugly (leak-proof) on both ends.
 A convenient handle and locking mechanism design is also a great plus.

 Now let’s see how the manufacturers fulfill the above-mentioned requirements in their products:

-There are 2 types of materials generally used for sewer hoses:
+Here are 2 types of materials generally used for sewer hoses:

 - Thermoplastic Elastomer (or TPE), usually the Polyolefin